NSWPlanning/edais/spec/intro.md

 * Private Certifier systems, also provided by commercial vendors

 Complying Development can be certified by either the Council of the area the development is being undertaken in, or by a Private Certifer who operates in that area.
 Private Certifiers do not need Council approval to Approve or Refuse an application, but they must notify Council two days prior to the commencement of building works.

+This document uses the terms 'MUST', 'SHOULD' and 'MAY', and their negatives, in the manner described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

+### Glossary

+* Applicant: a person submitting an application for work, such as a new swimming pool, or adding an extension to a house.
+Often an architect or a home building company.
+* System: a software system participating in the exchange of eDAIS messages.
+* EHC: the system that accepts applications from applicants and initiates the eDAIS message flow.
+* Council System: the system installed at Council to manage

 ## Use Cases